unibo-spe/spe-slides/content/04-build-automation/_generator.md

 Usually, composed of:
 * A *clean API*, if the controlled system is not trivial
-* A set of *tasks* incapuslating the imperative logic
+* A set of *tasks* encapsulating the imperative logic
 * An *extension* containing the DSL for configuring the plugin
 * A *plugin*
     * Creates the extension